South Vancouver Island BC Saltwater Fishing Report

-Halibut – Halibut fishing continues was FAIR.
-One lucky angler trolling for salmon by Possession Point nailed a 50 lb halibut this past week.
-Anglers are using extra large herring, salmon bellies and/or octopus for bait.
+Halibut – Halibut fishing was GOOD prior to the bad weather.
+Anglers were using extra large herring, salmon bellies and/or octopus for bait.
 Berkley Gulp and Powerbait soft plastics also work very well.
 You can also use a large spoon fished off a spreader bar, Mudraker or Lucky Jigs or other large Jigs if you want to stay away from the dogfish.

-Halibut – Halibut fishing was also SLOW this past week.
-Extra Large herring, salmon bellies and/or octopus are the most popular baits for halibut.
+Halibut – Halibut fishing was GOOD in the bad weather.
+Kingsley and Walker Grant limited out on "chicken" halibut using Octopus with a strip of Salmon Belly and some "Butt Juice" in 170feet of water on the ebb tide.
+Anglers were using extra large herring, salmon bellies and/or octopus for bait.
 Berkley Gulp and Powerbait soft plastics also work very well.
 You can also use a large spoon fished off a spreader bar, Mudraker or Lucky Jigs or other large Jigs if you want to stay away from the dogfish.

-SIDNEY – Salmon fishing was SLOW off Sidney for keeper size winter springs.
-The most productive fishing has been in the Sidney Channel near the Powder wharf at southern James Island.
-There are lots of smaller springs around that are just below the minimum size for retention, so anglers are getting lots of action, just not lots of keepers.
+SIDNEY – Salmon fishing was SLOW off Sidney this past week.
+Moresby Island has a few fish near there now and there some around Arbutus Point and Moses Point as well.
+Coal Island should also be holding some fish.
 Many anglers have been fishing for springs using anchovies in Bloody Nose, Purple Haze and UV Green teaser heads.
 Squirts have been out producing hootchies recently and the hot patterns for springs now are Purple Haze, Glow Below and Electric Chair.
 Coho Killer spoons have also been working well, especially in double glow and 50/50 colors.
-Crabbing has been excellent.